 Be sure to buy a really good vacuum, because these large white dogs will shed all over your carpets.

-3. Australian Pyrenees – The Australian Shepherd and Great Pyrenees mix
+3. Australian Shepherd & Great Pyrenees mix (AKA Australian Pyrenees)

 Australian Shepherds are a medium-sized dog that works perfectly with the Great Pyrenees to create a smaller, more compact pooch.